krassowski/meningitis-integration/Research_plan.md

 ### Clinical dataset
 - [x] Basic exploration: extraction, reformatting, sanity checks: ([notebook](data_exploration/Clinical_data_first_look.ipynb))
 - [ ] Derived variables (e.g. age, survival) and correlations (e.g. CD4) (0.25 day)
-  - which clinical variables can be used as covariates, which should be use (or can be considered as) outcomes
+  - which clinical variables can be used as covariates, which should be used (or, can be considered as) outcomes
   - descriptive statistics to summarize characteristics of the studied cohort

 ## Preliminary analyses

-These are proposed analyses which I propose to perform on the data in parallel to the PLS study.
+These analyses are proposed to be carried out in parallel to the PLS study.
-I chose techniques which are either established as standard in analysis of expression data, or very easy to apply (i.e. I think that I can complete the analysis in less than 2 days).
+I was aiming to chose techniques which are either established as standard in analysis of expression data, and/or easy to apply (so that the main focus is still on the PLS).

 ### Single omic
 - [ ] Differential expression (DE) (1 day)